 Overview

 Metairie Country Club, opened in 1925, was the jewel of New Orleans golf through the first decade of its existence.
 It was designed by Seth Raynor and possessed variations of his much-studied template holes originally introduced by his mentor, C.B.
 Macdonald at National Golf Links of America and other courses.
-Hard economic conditions and infrastructure challenges in the late 1930s prompted a renovation that fundamentally altered Raynor's design, a trend that continued for decades.
-The club never retained Raynor's blueprints for the course and were not exactly sure what the archtiect had left behind, so in 2021 they hired Brian Silva to reimagine a pure Raynor course on the property.
+A land swap in 1928 fundamentally altered the second nine routing of holes 14-18, and hard economic conditions and infrastructure challenges in the late 1930s prompted further renovations that compromised Raynor's design, a trend that continued for decades.
+The club never retained Raynor's blueprints for the course and were not sure precisely what the archtiect had left behind, so in 2021 they hired Brian Silva to reimagine a pure Raynor course on the property.
 Drawing on as much experience studying and reviving Raynor's designs throughout the country as anyone over the last 30 years, Silva reproduced vivid versions of the Bottle, Biarritz, Redan, Leven, Road, Eden and others.
 Though not a historical restoration, Metairie has been completely and imaginitively transformed.

 About